emmajanedrews/base-template/_posts/2017-11-06-a-true-story-of-how-keller-williams-can-transform-brokerages.md

 ---
 layout: post
 title: A True Story of How Keller Williams Can Transform Brokerages
-date: 2017-11-06 16:11:58
+date: 2017-11-06 16:11:00
 tags:
   - Keller Williams Success Stories
 excerpt: >-
-  Chris Martindale was unhappy with his brokerage’s lack of structure.
+  Chris Martindale was seeking more structure in a brokerage.
 This was just one reason that he transitioned into working with Keller Williams.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Marcus+Green/VIdeos/2017/November/Northern+Utah+Real+Estate+Coaching-+A+True+Story+of+How+Keller+Williams+Can+Transform+Brokerages.mp4
 pullquote: >-